HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 Note: Scientists are *already* citing such project based URLs in publications.
 A formal DOI is *not* required for Phase 1.

-### Phase 2 - Versioned Data Distribution citations
+### Phase 2 - Versioned Data Citations
 This is designed to satisfy the requirements for User Story #5.
-This allows the Data Operations team to make a “Data Distribution” in which the specific versions of projects within the Data Distribution itself are citable.
+This allows the Data Operations team to make a “Data Distribution” in which specific versions of data are citable.
-A Data Distribution must be immutable.
-The Data Browser must provide users with access to each Data Distribution (i.e. immutable version of data) in addition to the “live/latest” view.
+The Data Browser must provide users with access to each immutable version of data in addition to the “live/latest” view.
-The Data Browser must be able to provide users with a means to download the cited data associated with a Data Distribution.
+The Data Browser provides a means of downloading the cited data associated with a specific version of a project.
-The per-project output files from the Matrix Service *must* be stored as part of the immutable data set since these files, along with the primary data and secondary analysis files, are all part of a Data Distribution.
+The per-project output files from the Matrix Service *must* be stored as part of the immutable data set since these files, along with the primary data and secondary analysis files, are all part of a versioned project.
-The Data Store "collections" API provides a suitable means for recording the contents of a Data Distribution.
+Note: The Data Store "collections" API provides one suggested means for recording specific versions of data.
 A formal DOI is required for this phase as is provides a standardized method for specifying specific versions of data objects.

 ### Phase 3 - Enabling citation of user defined collections of data